rslakra/YatraSuite/ride-service/README.md

 To use this application, you will need a working CockroachDB instance.
 In order to publish events to Kafka via CDC, you will need access to the enterprise CDC.

-You will also need Java.
+You will also need [OpenJDK 21](https://openjdk.org/projects/jdk/21/).

 If you intend to publish events to Kafka via CDC, you will need a local Kafka instance running.